dpriskorn/ItemSubjector/README.md

 `python itemsubjector.py -l Q34 --show-search-urls`
 (the shorthand `-su` also works)

+### Show links column in table of search expressions
+This is handy if you want to look them up easily.

+Usage example:
+`python itemsubjector.py -l Q34 --show-item-urls`
+(the shorthand `-iu` also works)

 ### Limit to scholarly articles without main subject
 Usage example:
 `python itemsubjector.py -l Q34 --limit-to-items-without-p921`